JcmniaCS/TryHackMe/Ignite/README.md

 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/Ignite/screenshots/SCREENSHOT5.png?raw=true)<br />
 Success!
 We've managed to login to the admin panel with the default username and password.
 Let's check the search engines for Fuel CMS 1.4 to see if we can find any vulnerabilities.<br />

 Another hit!
 We see an exploit-db result that affects Fuel CMS versions 1.41 and below.
-CVE-2018-16763 Remote Code Execution.
+CVE-2018-16763, remote Code Execution.
-Now we have two ways we can go, we're going to try the first way...
+Now we have two ways we can go, using the exploit we found or to try upload a reverse shell on the admin panel.<br />
+We're going to try the first way...
 Using the exploit we found!
 Why not?<br />
 First let's download the exploit onto our AttackBox - https://www.exploit-db.com/raw/50477<br />
 I downloaded it and named it exploit.py, let's run it and see if we can get a shell!
 This exploit requires no additional configuration.<br />
 python exploit.py<br />